 - Add the water gradually and using your hands, knead to form a dough.

 - Continue to knead the dough on a floured surface until it becomes elastic.
+Knead for approximately 10 minutes to achieve this.

 - Put in a bowl and cover with a tea towel, place in a warm place for 1-2 hours.